Homeowners Insurance Riders: What Do You Need?

 Jewelry is usually the most common when it comes to insuring valuables.
-In fact, homeowners insurance usually covers around $1,000 dollars’ worth of jewelry.
+Homeowner’s insurance typically covers around $1,000’ worth of jewelry.
 However, as you probably know, jewelry can get particularly expensive fast.
 Perhaps you bought an engagement ring for your fiancé.
-You happened to have a good chunk of change when you went to go look, and then next thing you know, you just dropped $5000 on a 1-carat diamond ring.
+You happened to have a good chunk of change when you went to look, and then next thing you know, you just dropped $5000 on a 1-carat diamond ring.
 It happens.
 You will want to get that insured because that one item well exceeds your $1,000 limit.
 The good news is that a policy covering that kind of ring will only run you around $20 or less a month!
-Adjust this for a more affordable ring and you can see how negligible the extra premium could be.
+Adjust this for a more affordable ring, and you can see how negligible the extra premium could be.

 Extra insurance for Art and Antiques

 Another type of item you might want to insure is art or antiques.
-These two are grouped together because these items usually become more valuable as time goes on.
+These two are grouped because these items usually become more valuable as time goes on.
 This makes insuring their worth difficult because most policies cover their value at the time of their loss.
 When insuring these items, make sure you discuss this in detail with your agent and understand the exact parameters of the claims settlement.
-Also, make sure these items are evaluated and certified as authentic so in the case of an accident, you are able to be reimbursed the cost.
+Also, make sure these items are evaluated and certified as authentic, so in the case of an accident, you can be reimbursed the cost.

 Extra insurance for rugs

-Homeowners insurance may or may not cover your rugs.
+Homeowners insurance may or may not cover your carpets.
 If you have an expensive oriental rugs, then it is suggested that you get a rider.
-These rugs can be enormously expensive and take up a lot of the money your house may be insured for.
-The rider will help put aside an extra cost for the rug so you have more money left for regular items.
+These rugs can be enormously costly and take up a lot of the money your house may be insured for.
+The rider will help put aside an extra cost for the rug, so you have more money left for regular items.

-This only covers 3 common high value items, but if you have an inherited any items like expensive sterling silver utensils, fur coats, or anything else of high value, talk to your agent and find out how much a rider will cost you.
+This only covers three common high-value items, but if you have an inherited any items like expensive sterling silver utensils, fur coats, or anything else of high value, talk to your agent and find out how much a rider will cost you.
 One thing it definitely won’t cost you is thousands of dollars’ worth of lost rings and rugs.